-1. Pausing of the absorption time counter

-The absorption time counter starts when the configured absorption voltage is reached and pauses when the output voltage is below the configured absorption voltage.
+- 1. Pausing of the absorption time counter - The absorption time counter starts when the configured absorption voltage is reached and pauses when the output voltage is below the configured absorption voltage.
 An example of when this voltage drop could occur is when PV power (due to clouds, trees, bridges) is insufficient to charge the battery and to power the loads.

-When the absorption timer is paused, the absorption LED will flash very slowly.

-2. Restarting the charge process

-The charging algorithm will reset if charging has stopped (i.e. the absorption time has paused) for an hour.
-This may occur when the PV voltage drops below the battery voltage due to bad weather, shade or similar.

-3. Battery being charged or discharged before solar charging begins

-The automatic absorption time is based on the start-up battery voltage (see table).
+When the absorption timer is paused, the absorption LED will flash very slowly. - 2.
+Restarting the charge process - The charging algorithm will reset if charging has stopped for an hour.
+This may occur when the PV voltage drops below the battery voltage due to bad weather, shade or similar. - 3.
+Battery being charged or discharged before solar charging begins The automatic absorption time is based on the start-up battery voltage (see table).
 This absorption time estimation can be incorrect if there is an additional charge source (eg alternator) or load on the batteries.

 This is an inherent issue in the default algorithm.
 However, in most cases it is still better than a fixed absorption time regardless of other charge sources or battery state.
-It is possible to override the default absorption time algorithm